-Before we begin to craft an onboarding experience, we first need a clear idea of who the experience is for and what their unique needs are.
-If your different user segments may require separate forms of training/assistance, choose 1 persona to begin with then repeat this process for the others.
+Before we begin to craft an onboarding experience, we first need a clear idea of who the experience is for and their unique needs.
+If your different user segments may require separate forms of training/assistance, choose one persona to begin with, then repeat this process for the others.

 Enable users to reach the 'aha moment'

 It has many different names: activation point, magic moment, aha moment, etc. It's all just to ask, what point in your platform does a new user need to reach to 'get it' and come back?
 For new users to 'get it', they need to understand the value your platform is delivering to them.